-The Autonomous Adaptive Low-Power Instrument Platforms (AAL-PIP) are one example of a civilian application of GPS, as 50 they rely on GPS for accurate timekeeping and synchronization.
-The AAL-PIPs are used for space weather research, and they consist of several instruments that make a variety of measurements: fluxgate magnetometer, search coil magnetometer, dualfrequency GPS receiver, and a high-frequency radio experiment.
-Six AAL-PIPs are currently deployed in Antarctica between approximately -82 and -85 degrees latitude, with two more planned deployments east of the present meridional chain.
-Data from these AAL-PIPs, combined with data from a magnetically conjugate chain of stations in the northern hemisphere, are

-55 currently being used to study north-south hemisphere differences in the coupling between the solar wind, magnetosphere, and ionosphere (Clauer et al., 2014; Xu et al., 2019).
+The autonomous adaptive low-power instrument platforms (AAL-PIPs, Fig. 1) are one example of a civilian application of GPS, as they rely on GPS for accurate timekeeping and synchronization.
+The AAL-PIPs are used for space weather research, and they consist of several instruments that make a variety of measurements: fluxgate magnetometer, search coil magnetometer, dual-frequency GPS receiver, and a high-frequency radio experiment.
+Six AAL-PIPs are currently deployed in Antarctica between approximately 82 and 85° S latitude, with two more planned deployments east of the present meridional chain.
+Data from these AAL-PIPs, combined with data from a magnetically conjugated chain of stations in the Northern Hemisphere, are currently being used to study Northern Hemisphere-Southern Hemisphere differences in the coupling between the solar wind, magnetosphere, and ionosphere (Clauer et al., 2014; Xu et al., 2019).

 Figure 1.
-Twin Otter airplane next to the AAL-PIP system at PG2 (84.42 S, 57.96 E).
+Twin Otter airplane next to the AAL-PIP system at PG2 (84.42° S, 57.96° E).
 The extreme environment and remote nature of the AAL-PIP sites makes in-person maintenance very difficult.

 Deployment and maintenance visits to the Antarctic AAL-PIPs are challenging.
-For example, in order to install the instrument platforms, two trips were required for each field site, one for the equipment cargo and another for the 3 member field team to put in.
+For example, in order to install the instrument platforms, two trips were required for each field site: one for the equipment cargo and another for the threemember field team to put in.
 For several of the sites, the distance required the establishment of fuel caches at intermediate locations and at the site.
-Weather and visibility present additional complications.
+Weather and visibility presented additional complications.
 With the high demand on aircraft and the limited time that flying conditions are sufficient, it is sometimes the case that only one station can be visited during a particular summer field season.
-It is also noteworthy, that if a problem is detected at a station that requires a maintenance trip, bringing the equipment back for diagnosis and repair and then redeployment generally requires a year since it is only possible to visit during the summer field season.
+It is also noteworthy that if a problem is detected at a station that requires a maintenance trip, bringing the equipment back for diagnosis and repair and then redeployment generally requires a year since it is only possible to visit during the summer field season.

-65 Since access to remote locations in Antarctica is challenging, the AAL-PIPs are designed to operate unattended for five or more years.
-In general, they have met this expectation, with some systems operating for more than 12 years with no site visits or maintenance (e.g., PG1 system deployed in 2008, Hartinger et al. (2017)).
-Specific design features to reduce the need for onsite maintenance include a reliance on solar panels and batteries with no moving parts and Iridium 2-way communication to enable remote operations and maintenance.
-In the polar region, the available sunlight is limited throughout the year, and
+Since access to remote locations in Antarctica is challenging, the AAL-PIPs are designed to operate unattended for five or more years.
+In general, they have met this expectation, with some systems operating for more than 12 years with no site visits or maintenance (e.g., PG1 system deployed in 2008; Hartinger et al., 2017).
+Specific design features to reduce the need for on-site maintenance include a reliance on solar panels and batteries with no moving parts and Iridium two-way communication to enable remote operations and maintenance.
+In the polar region, the available sunlight is limited throughout the year, and so the systems eventually run out of power and gracefully enter hibernation during the austral winter.
+The time frame for this hibernation period varies by site location and weather but typically begins around August and ends in October.
+It is customary to reduce the amount of data being retrieved on a daily basis to only important housekeeping values once the sun retreats in the northern spring to extend the operational period.
+Science data are stored in local memory for later download when solar power is plentiful.